oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Check that the extension tube for the nasal cannula does not contain any bubbles.
 - [ ] Delicately pass the extension tube that will be connected to the nasal cannula and the extension tube from the respiration-belt (RB) through the front access tube.
 ![Tube_setup](../assets/images/Tube_setup.jpg "Tube setup")
-- [ ] Connect the distal end of the extension tube to the cannula and leave the cannula ready on the bed ready for the participant.
+- [ ] Connect the distal end of the extension tube to the cannula and leave the cannula on the bed ready for the participant.
     To connect the extension tube to the cannula, you need to insert with force the end into the cannula.

     !!! warning "Ensure that the length of the tubing inside the MR room is sufficient so that it can lie on the floor."